rayjh/rtd-test/Appendix-A.rst

     $ ansible-playbook -i hosts install.yml -K (begins cluster genesis) Allow several minutes to run.

-After several minutes a prompt should appear;

-   -  "Please reset BMC interfaces to obtain DHCP leases.
-Press <enter>
-      to continue"

-After Genesis completes, run the following to see the status/progress of operating system load for each cluster node::
+After the command prompt returns, run the following to see the status/progress of operating system load for each cluster node::

     sudo cobbler status (from within container at /home/deployer/cluster-genesis)